Excluded by Noindex Tag

 • If you have mapped them in ‘noindex,’ this is not an issue, just a notification.

-• When you diagnose a potential page mapped under ‘noindex,’ you must fix them immediately.
+• When you find out a potential page mapped under ‘noindex,’ you must fix them immediately.

-• I hope the reason and fixing methods were useful.
+• I hope the reasons and fixing methods we discussed were useful for you.

-• If you need any technical SEO assistance, you can fix an appointment with our team.
+• If you need any technical SEO assistance, you can make an appointment with our team.

 Ashkar Gomez